-The building of St Magnus Cathedral was started in Kirkwall in 1137 by the Norse Earl Rognvald.
-He had been granted half of the Earldom of Orkney by the King of Norway and came to Orkney with the express intention of reclaiming rights lost by his uncle, Earl Magnus of Orkney and to build a church of stone to celebrate his uncle's Sainthood.
+St Magnus Cathedral, often known as the "Light in the North", is Britain's most northerly cathedral and it dominates the heart of the town of Kirkwall.
+The building of St Magnus Cathedral was started in 1137 by the Norse Earl Rognvald.
+He had been granted half of the Earldom of Orkney by the King of Norway and came to Orkney with the express intention of reclaiming rights lost by his uncle, Earl Magnus of Orkney and to build a church of stone to celebrate his uncle's sainthood.

 Magnus had already gained a reputation for piety and gentleness, having declined to carry arms during a raid on the Welsh some years before.
 He arrived for the meeting on Egilsay on 16 April 1117 with his two ships, but Håkon then arrived with eight.

 This he did, and he also built his church of stone.
-What you see today is the result of near continuous work over the following 875 years.
+What you see today is the result of near continuous work over the centuries since.
 But much of the glory is owed to the original vision that built the church using red sandstone quarried near Kirkwall and yellow sandstone from the island of Eday.
 These were often used in alternating courses or in a chequerboard pattern and add greatly to the beauty of the building.

 The original church comprised the choir of today's Cathedral, and on its completion St Magnus's remains were brought here from Birsay and interred in a column.
 After his death and subsequent sainthood, St Rognvald was also interred here.
 During extensive restoration work in 1919 a skeleton was found behind stonework whose skull carried a wound consistent with the axe-blow said to have killed Magnus.
 Rognvald's bones had been found and re-interred during earlier work on the building in the 1800s.